-North Korea may be gearing up for a full ICBM test, just when U.S. attention is focused elsewhere
+North Korea may be gearing up for a full ICBM test, when U.S. attention is focused elsewhere

 On Wednesday morning, North Korea launched a projectile that Japanese defense and U.S. military officials said may have been a ballistic missile.
 The test was conducted near Pyongyang’s Sunan area, South Korean military officials said, which was the location of the two recent ICBM-related launches.

 “Their recent SLV [space launch vehicle] launches make a lot of analysts suspect that they are testing new ICBM capabilities without the political burden of calling them ICBM tests,” said Melissa Hanham, a researcher at Stanford University’s Center for International Security and Cooperation in California.
-“North Korea genuinely fears for its security from the South, the U.S., and Japan.
-ICBMs and a nuclear program makes them feel they can deter regime change and forced reunification."
+“North Korea genuinely fears for its security from the South, the U.S. and Japan.
+ICBMs and a nuclear program makes them feel they can deter regime change and forced reunification.”

 More than four years have passed since Pyongyang tested an ICBM capable of reaching the U.S. mainland.
-Since then, Kim Jong Un’s regime has shifted his focus to building a range of short- to intermediate-range missiles that can strike U.S. allies in the region and the U.S. forces stationed there — a strategy that has allowed Kim to advance his ballistic missile program and signal progress without directly threatening the U.S. homeland or engaging in diplomacy.
+Since then, Kim Jong Un’s regime has shifted its focus to building short- to intermediate-range missiles that can strike U.S. allies in the region and the U.S. forces stationed there — a strategy that has allowed Kim to advance his ballistic-missile program and signal progress without directly threatening the U.S. homeland or engaging in diplomacy.

-Since last fall, Pyongyang has conducted a flurry of tests as part of leader Kim’s five-year weapons plan.
+Since last fall, Pyongyang has conducted a flurry of tests as part of Kim’s five-year weapons plan.
 But in January, North Korea signaled it may lift its self-imposed moratorium on nuclear and long-range weapons, as the United States issued fresh sanctions in response to the missile tests.

 This is a momentous year for the Kim family, which often marks special occasions with major weapons tests.
-April 15 is the 110th anniversary of the birth of North Korea’s founder Kim Il Sung, the grandfather of the current leader.
-This year is also the 80th anniversary of the birth of Kim Jong Il, the father of the current leader, who is celebrating his 10th year in power.
+April 15 is the 110th anniversary of the birth of North Korea’s founder, Kim Il Sung, the grandfather of the current leader.
+This year is also the 80th anniversary of the birth of Kim Jong Il, the late father of the current leader, who is celebrating his 10th year in power.

-With such upcoming occasions, leader Kim may be facing domestic pressure to show off his accomplishments — of which there are few, given the deteriorating economy caused by the strict, self-imposed covid border lockdown that has strained food and cash flow amid sustained economic sanctions.
+With such upcoming occasions, leader Kim may be facing domestic pressure to show off his accomplishments — of which there are few, given the deteriorating economy caused by the strict, self-imposed coronavirus border lockdown that has strained food supplies and cash flow amid sustained economic sanctions.

-"Under the prolonged sanctions regime, North Korea finds it increasingly hard to sustain itself and is desperately seeking a way out,” said Cha Du-hyeogn, an analyst at Seoul’s Asan Institute for Policy Studies.
-“North Korea hopes an ICBM launch will effectively send its threat across to the United States and even extract concession from President Biden while his foreign policy resources are directed to Ukraine.”
+“Under the prolonged sanctions regime, North Korea finds it increasingly hard to sustain itself and is desperately seeking a way out,” said Cha Du-hyeogn, an analyst at Seoul’s Asan Institute for Policy Studies.
+“North Korea hopes an ICBM launch will effectively send its threat across to the United States and even extract concessions from President Biden while his foreign policy resources are directed to Ukraine.”

 U.S. and South Korean officials are raising alarm about the ballistic tests on Feb.
-27 and March 5, which they believe are involved with the Hwasong-17, a new ICBM system revealed at North Korea’s October 2020 military parade.
+27 and March 5, which they believe are involved with the Hwasong-17, a new ICBM system revealed during North Korea’s October 2020 military parade.

-The Hwasong-17 has never been tested before, and its length and diameter are much larger than the previously tested Hwasong-15, which already had the range to deliver a single nuclear warhead anywhere in the U.S., said Hanham, of Stanford University.
-The larger size likely means the missile is intended to carry a heavier payload the same distance.
+The Hwasong-17 has never been tested before, and its length and diameter are much larger than the previously tested Hwasong-15, which had the range to deliver a single nuclear warhead anywhere in the United States, said Hanham, of Stanford University.
+The larger size probably means the missile is intended to carry a heavier payload the same distance.

-“Thus, I am anticipating North Korea’s goal is to deliver multiple nuclear warheads to the U.S.,” she said, adding that such a capability would make it harder for missile defense systems to intercept.
+“Thus, I am anticipating North Korea’s goal is to deliver multiple nuclear warheads to the U.S.,” she said, adding that such a capability would make it harder for missile-defense systems to intercept.

-South Korean media reported on Wednesday that officials were analyzing whether the morning’s test could have been the anticipated Hwasong-17.
+South Korean media reported Wednesday that officials were analyzing whether the morning’s test could have been the anticipated Hwasong-17.
 North Korean state media usually issues a statement about its weapons test the following day, but it is unclear whether it would acknowledge a failed test.

 Family of Otto Warmbier, American who died after detention in North Korea, awarded $240,000 in seized assets

-Meanwhile, South Korean President-Elect Yoon Suk-yeol has vowed to pursue weapons systems that would allow South Korea to attack the north if there is a credible and imminent military threat, and to strengthen the security alliance with the United States.
-He also pledged to expand the anti-missile system known as Terminal High Altitude Area Defense (THAAD) as a defensive measure.
+Meanwhile, South Korean President-elect Yoon Suk-yeol has vowed to pursue weapons systems that would allow South Korea to attack North Korea if there is a credible and imminent military threat, and to strengthen the security alliance with the United States.
+He also pledged to expand the antimissile system known as Terminal High Altitude Area Defense (THAAD) as a defensive measure.
 Yoon takes office on May 10.

-In a statement on Tuesday, North Korea’s Ministry of Foreign Affairs again blamed inter-Korean tensions on the United States and its “hostile policy.”
+In a statement Tuesday, North Korea’s Ministry of Foreign Affairs again blamed inter-Korean tensions on the United States and its “hostile policy.”

 “The issue of the Korean peninsula has resulted from the hostile policy of the United States towards the DPRK,” the statement read, “and it is a truth illustrated by the history that unless the ‘root cause’ is completely eliminated, durable peace and security of the Korean peninsula and the region as a whole cannot be thought of.”

-Julia Mio Inuma in Tokyo contributed reporting.
+Julia Mio Inuma in Tokyo contributed to this report.